What is greenwashing and how do I spot it?

-Greenwashing refers to the practice of marketing a business' products or services to the public as more beneficial or less harmful to the environment than they actually are.
+Greenwashing refers to the practice of marketing a business's products or services to the public as more beneficial or less harmful to the environment than they actually are.

-The term was originally coined by environmentalist Jay Westerveld in a 1986 essay on the hotel industry's promotion of reusing towels to save the environment and has since become one of the most controversial trends in how self-professed "sustainable businesses" market themselves today.
+The term was originally coined by environmentalist Jay Westerveld in a 1986 essay on the hotel industry's promotion of reusing towels to save the environment.
+Since then it's become one of the most controversial trends in how self-professed "sustainable businesses" market themselves today.

 ✏️ Fluffy or overly-generic language

-Sustainable-focused marketing can often be saturated with buzzwords such as "green", "eco-friendly" or "sustainable", which are often chosen to communicate a sense of environmentalism to a consumer without any requirement to substantiate these claims.
+Sustainable-focused marketing can often be saturated with buzzwords like "green", "eco-friendly" or "sustainable".
+They're chosen to communicate a sense of environmentalism to a consumer without any evidence to substantiate these claims.

-Brands that are more honest in their environmental ambitions will typically elaborate further on any claims they make, so watch out for statements from companies that seem to gloss over how "eco-friendly" they are in a few words as possible.
+Brands that are more honest in their environmental ambitions will typically elaborate further on any claims they make.
+Watch out for statements from companies that gloss over how "eco-friendly" they are in as few words as possible.

 🧠 Confusing claims and isolated statistics